cscully-allison/NRDC_QC/README.md

 ## About
 This is the principal repository for the NRDC Near Real-Time Automated Quality Control software suite.
-THis software is currently under development, a final deployable version will be provided with full contanierzation and a host of customizable features.
+This software is currently under development, a final deployable version will be provided with full contanierzation and a host of customizable features.

 ## Dependencies